percona/postgres/contrib/pg_tde/documentation/docs/yum.md

 ## Memory limits for `pg_tde` keys

-A memory lock (`mlock`) is the maximum amount of bytes of memory that may be locked into RAM for a process.
-This value differs between operating systems.
+A memory lock (`mlock`) is a system call to lock a specified memory range in RAM for a process.
+The maximum amount of memory that can be locked differs between systems.
 You can check the current setting with this command:

 ```
 ulimit -a
 ```

-For example, Rocky Linux 8 for ARM64-based architecture has the default `mlock` limit 64 Kb.
+For example, Rocky Linux 8 has the default `mlock` limit 64 Kb.
 An internal `pg_tde` key size is 40 bytes.
 Thus, the `mlock` limit is sufficient for about 1600 internal keys.
 When this limit is reached, `pg_tde` cannot lock memory for more keys and can fail with the error.

 To prevent this, you can change the `mlock` limit: